Experimental verification of Arcsine laws in mesoscopic non-equilibrium and active systems

-\textbf{Particle trapping and manipulation:} We perform all experiments on a double-distilled aqueous dispersion of spherical polystyrene particles (Sigma-Aldrich LB30) having a diameter 3 $\mu m$.
-We build a custom sample chamber of thickness 100 $\mu m$ with double-sided sticky tape between two coverslips and mount the sample chamber on a motorized stage.
-A Gaussian beam (1064 nm) tightly focused with high numerical aperture oil immersion objective (100x, NA=1.3) of a standard oil immersion objective an inverted microscope (Olympus IX71) traps the particle at a height 15 $\mu m$ from the lower surface of the sample chamber, to mitigate surface forces.
-The laser passes through an acousto-optic modulator (BRIMROSE-AOM), and the first-order beam traps and modulates the particle perpendicular to the beam's direction with input noise generated through the Ornstein-Uhlenbeck process.
-We focus a second co-propagating beam of wavelength 785 nm and measure the backscattered intensity by position-sensitive photo-detectors (PDA100A2) to sample the one-directional trajectory of the probe at a spatio-temporal resolution of 1 nm - 10 kHz.
-Additionally, we use the autocorrelation of the time series of a trapped particle and the noise to calibrate the fluctuation of the probe from volts (measured by the photodiode) to nm.
+Next, we proceed to check whether these features continue to exist in the experimental realization of the stochastic sliding parabola model.
+We use a Gaussian beam (1064 nm) which is tightly focused with a high numerical aperture of a standard oil immersion objective (100x, NA=1.3) an inverted microscope (Olympus IX71) to trap a spherical polystyrene particle (Sigma-Aldrich LB30, diameter = 3 $\mu$m), in a double-distilled aqueous solution, inside a custom sample chamber of thickness 100 $\mu$m, that we construct by inserting double-sided sticky tape between two coverslips, which we then mount on a motorized microscope stage.
+The laser passes through an acousto-optic modulator (BRIMROSE-AOM), and the first-order beam traps and modulates the particle perpendicular to the beam's direction, given by $U(x(t),\lambda(t))=k[x(t)-\lambda(t)]^2/2$, where the trap stiffness is $k=19.7\pm0.1$ pN/$\mu$m.
+The input noise $\lambda(t)$ is generated through the Ornstein-Uhlenbeck process (see Eq~\ref{eq:lgv}) -- the time constant for its exponentially decaying correlation is $\tau_0=2.5$ ms, and its amplitude is chosen as $A= \left[0.1,0.2,0.3\right]\times(0.6\times10^{-6})^2\ m^2/s$.
+We focus a second co-propagating beam of wavelength 785 nm and measure the backscattered intensity by a balanced detection system constructed out of high gain-bandwidth photo-detectors (Thorlabs PDA100A2) \cite{bera2017fast} to sample the one-directional trajectory of the probe at a spatio-temporal resolution of 1 nm - 10 kHz for 100 seconds.\\

-\textbf{Generation of microbubble:} For the experiments involving the microbubble, we employ a coverslip patterned by a polyoxometalate material \cite{ghosh2020directed}, absorbing at 1064 nm as the bottom surface of the sample chamber while keeping everything else unchanged.
-We use a second laser operating at a 1064 nm wavelength to generate a microbubble of diameter 21 $\mu m$ -- the remains constant for unchanging laser power \cite{ghosh2020directed} throughout the time-scale of the experiment.
-We trap the particle at the same height as the radius of the bubble and calibrate the length scale of our setup with the company manufactured integrated software, which we also verify from the size of the probe.